Marcus5408/juicebox-mod/README.md

 This is a mod which adds in the iconic Orpheus-in-a-juicebox from [Hack Club Juice](juice.hackclub.com) into Minecraft as a tameable pet.

+## Features

+- Adds the Juicebox mob to Minecraft
+- Tameable as a pet
+- Custom model and textures
+- Can follow the player
+- Can escape danger

 ![Juicebox in Minecraft](./game.png)